-Earlier this week I showed you our fabulous “Ready to Pop” themed baby shower, now i’ll show you a simple tutorial on how to make the beautiful diaper cake we used as the centerpiece for our food display.
+Earlier this week I showed you our fabulous “Ready to Pop” themed baby shower (click HERE to download our FREE Ready to Pop party printables!), now i’ll show you a simple tutorial on how to make the beautiful diaper cake we used as the centerpiece for our food display.
 Diaper cakes are a great way to dress up a practical gift, and if you decorate in the colors of the party, they can also become a beautiful focal point of the shower decor.

 Some might say they pull double doody….er, I mean duty.
 Ahem.

 Let’s start out with the supplies you’ll need:I made this whole diaper cake for less than $30, simply by shopping smart and utilizing some supplies that I had around the house.
 When you know you’re going to be making one of these in the near future, start collecting empty toilet paper rolls (these can be used for other fun crafts as well) and an empty wrapping paper roll.
 I use the empty wrapping paper roll as the “base” of the cake, to help hold everything securely in place.
 It helps the cake transport easily without falling apart and keeps everything centered.

 With the exception of the diapers, I found all of my supplies (cake plate, ribbons, flower, crinkle paper) all at Michael’s…so it really was a one-stop-shop kind of project.
 PLUS I used my Michael’s iPhone app for a coupon and saved some money!